 1. Use the scoop and level method (see this page) to measure the flour and salt into the bowl of a food processor with a metal blade.

-3. Turn the food processor on and add the ice water in a steady stream as it runs.
+3. Turn the food processor on and begin to add the ice water in a steady stream as it runs.
+Only add as much water as you need to get the pastry to hold together.
+(You might not need all of the water.)
 As soon as the pastry begins to stick together in a large clump, turn off the processor.
-Do not add too much water.
+Do not over-process the dough.

 4. When the dough can be pressed together, split it into roughly equal halves and transfer them each into Ziplock-type bags.
 Press down on the dough in each bag to form a disk (this will make it easier to roll out).

-5. Rest the dough in the refrigerator for at least 30 minutes, or up to 3 days, before rolling it out (a longer rest will make it easier to work with).
+5. Rest the dough in the refrigerator for about an hour, or up to 3 days, before rolling it out (a longer rest will make it easier to work with).
 Dough can also be frozen for a few months.